-Stella’s Circle Board of Directors, Stella’s Circle Foundation Board and Leadership Team.
+Learn about the Stella’s Circle Board of Directors, Stella’s Circle Foundation Board, and Executive Leadership Team.

 Stella’s Circle Board of Directors

 A dedicated volunteer Board of Directors oversees the governance of the organization.
+Learn more about our board members HERE.
 The Board operates under a committee structure.
 Committees are: Executive Committee, Governance Committee, Risk Management Committee, Finance and Audit Committee and the United Church Liaison Committee.
 Terms of Reference have been developed for each of these committees.
 Board members serve a three-year term.

 Stella’s Circle is committed to the highest ethical standards.
 We do this by conducting our business with maximum integrity, treating all individuals with dignity and respect and by complying with Stella’s Circle policies and all applicable laws, rules and regulations.
 In line with this commitment we provide an avenue for employees (current and past), students, contractors, volunteers, and other stakeholders to raise concerns associated with disclosure around issues such as gross mismanagement, accounting fraud, misuse of funds, an offence under any legislation or an act or omission that creates a danger to life, health or safety.
 We assure that those who raise concerns in good faith will be protected from reprisal or retaliation.
 For more information, please see the organization’s Disclosure Policy – Nov.
 25 2019.

 The Stella’s Circle Foundation raises funds for programs and services of Stella’s Circle.
 Learn more about the work of the Foundation here.